 What is Tableau?

 Tableau is a smart and self-service BI software which is used by leading businesses to gain actionable insights from data.
 It removes potential barriers to data-driven decision making and empowers decision makers to rest their analysis on facts and figures.
-With this smart BI software, you can immediately find opportunities in your business you have never thought before.
+With this smart BI software, you can immediately find opportunities in your business you have never thought of before.
 Rated by Gartner as the best BI software in the market, Tableau has limitless potential to transform your business for the better.

 Tableau License Types